-6. SACU industry
+7. SACU industry

-- 6.1 Other than investigations initiated in terms of section 4.2, any application for safeguard action shall be brought by or on behalf of the SACU industry. - An application shall be regarded as brought by or on behalf of the SACU 6.2 industry if - at least 25 per cent of the SACU producers by domestic production (a) volume support the application; and - (b) of those producers that express an opinion on the application, at least 50 per cent by domestic production volume support such application. - 6.3 In the case of industries involving an exceptionally large number of producers, the Commission may determine support and opposition by reference to the largest number of producers that can be reasonably included in the investigation or by using statistically valid sampling techniques based on the information available to the Commission at the time of its finding. - If a SACU producer withdraws the application or its support thereof after the 6.4 investigation has been initiated, the Commission may - - (a) terminate the investigation; or - (b) disregard the withdrawal of support and continue with its investigation as if all requirements in subsections 1, 2 and 3 have been met.
+- 7.1 Other than investigations initiated in terms of section 4.2, any application for safeguard action shall be brought by or on behalf of the SACU industry. - 7.2 An application shall be regarded as brought by or on behalf of the SACU industry if - (a) at least 25 per cent of the SACU producers by domestic production volume support the application; and - (b) of those producers that express an opinion on the application, at least 50 per cent by domestic production volume support such application. - 7.3 In the case of industries involving an exceptionally large number of producers, the Commission may determine support and opposition by reference to the

+- largest number of producers that can reasonably be included in the investigation or by using statistically valid sampling techniques based on the information available to the Commission at the time of its finding. - 7.4 If a SACU producer withdraws the application or its support thereof after the investigation has been initiated, the Commission may - (a) terminate the investigation; or - (b) disregard the withdrawal of support and continue with its investigation as if all requirements in subsections 1, 2 and 3 have been met.

-7. Serious injury
+8. Serious injury

-- 7.1 Serious injury shall be understood to mean a significant overall impairment in the position of the SACU industry. - 7.2 In determining serious injury to the SACU industry the Commission shall consider - (a) the rate and amount of the increase in imports of the product concerned - - (i) in absolute terms; and - (ii) relative to the production and demand in SACU; and - (b) whether there have been significant changes in the performance of the SACU industry in respect of the following potential injury factors: - (i) sales volume; - (ii) profit and loss; - (iii) output; - (iv) market share; - (v) productivity; - (vi) capacity utilisation; - (vii) employment; and - (viii) any other relevant factors placed before the Commission. - 7.3 The Commission may require any additional information on injury from the SACU industry at any stage during an investigation. - 7.4 Each of the factors mentioned in subsection 2 shall be considered for the like and directly competitive products only or, where such analysis is not possible, for the narrowest group of products for which such analysis can be made.
+- 8.1 Serious injury shall be understood to mean a significant overall impairment in the position of the SACU industry. - 8.2 In evaluating serious injury the Commission shall consider injury information pertaining to a major portion of the SACU industry. - 8.3 In determining serious injury or a threat thereof to the SACU industry the Commission shall consider: - (a) the rate and volume of the increase in imports of the product concerned - (i) in absolute terms; or - (ii) relative to the production and demand in SACU; and - (b) whether there have been significant changes in the performance of the SACU industry in respect of the following potential injury factors: - (i) sales volume; - (ii) profit and loss; - (iii) output; - (iv) market share; - (v) productivity; - (vi) capacity utilisation; - (vii) employment; and - (viii) any other relevant factors placed before the Commission. - 8.4 The Commission may require any additional information on injury from any participating interested party at any stage during an investigation. - 8.5 Each of the factors mentioned in subsection 3 shall be considered for the like and directly competitive products only or, where such analysis is not possible, for the narrowest group of products for which such analysis can be made.

-8. Threat of serious injury
+9. Threat of serious injury